-Wellington’s bohemian Cuba Street is where I’m spending my weekend and I’m delighted to find plenty to do within cooee of the door of the Quality Hotel.
+Wellington’s bohemian Cuba Street is a great place to spend a weekend and I was delighted to find plenty to do within cooee of the door of my hotel on the famous street.

 Named after a ship called Cuba that docked here in 1840, today you’ll be forgiven for being sucked into thinking Fidel Castro must have visited leaving an indelible impression.
 Bars and restaurants are named Fidel, El Floriditas, Havana.
 All just having a laugh.